marcosjuncos11/mongo-sql-translator/README.md

 ## Test

-In `tests/` folder there are 2 types of tests,
+In `tests/` folder there are 2 types of tests

 unit: testing each command isolated

 integration: testing all commands working together

 Run tests: